Q3 2018: RTRS Quarterly Industry News Round-Up

 Goodbye summer, hello wind

 The return of wintery weather was positive news for Ørsted, who opened the world’s largest wind farm, here in the UK.
 Covering 145km2 of the Irish Sea, the Walney Extension houses 87 turbines capable of generating energy to power nearly 600,000 homes.
-Walney Extension features 40 MHI Vestas, 8MW turbines and 47 Siemens Gamesa 7MW turbines, and the project has involved more than 50 suppliers from across the UK.
+Walney Extension features 40 MHI Vestas, 8MW turbines and 47 Siemens Gamesa 7MW turbines, and the project has involved

 The doctor will see you now